Yellow journalism: Definitions

-W. Joseph Campbell describes yellow press newspapers as having daily multi-column front-page headlines covering a variety of topics, such as sports and scandal, using bold layouts (with large illustrations and perhaps color), heavy reliance on unnamed sources, and unabashed self-promotion.
-The term was extensively used to describe certain major New York City newspapers around 1900 as they battled for circulation.
-One aspect of yellow journalism was a surge in sensationalized crime reporting to boost sales and excite public opinion.
+Journalism historian W. Joseph Campbell described yellow press newspapers as having daily multi-column front-page headlines covering a variety of topics, such as sports and scandal, using bold layouts (with large illustrations and perhaps color), heavy reliance on unnamed sources, and unabashed self-promotion.
+The term was extensively used to describe two major New York City newspapers around 1900 as they battled for circulation.

-Frank Luther Mott identifies yellow journalism based on five characteristics:
+Journalism historian Frank Luther Mott used five characteristics to identify yellow journalism: